-(1982-1986-1990-1994-1995-1997-2006-2009)
+(1982-1986-1990-1994-1995-1997-2006-2009-202X)

+Summary of revision

+The proposed revisions include information about a new active sensor type, the radar sounder.
+Frequency band and application bandwidth values for the radar sounder active sensor type are included in Table 1, and the columns of this table have been rearranged in order of increasing lowest possible centre frequency value.
+In addition, a new section (Section 6) has been added describing applications of radar sounders for the purposes of active sensing of aquifers and ice sheets.

 Scope

-In this Recommendation frequency bands and bandwidths for five basic types of spaceborne active sensors are given.
+In this Recommendation frequency bands and bandwidths for six basic types of spaceborne active sensors are given.
 Although the discussion in Annex 1 mainly concentrates on Earth observation, it is generally believed that the measurement techniques are equally valid on other planets.
 Therefore, this Recommendation covers both Earth exploration-satellite (active) and space research (active) services.